maerzhase/ssr3000/README.md

 ```

 ## .ssr3000rc

-Use the `.ssr3000rc` to configure SSR3000 to serve your project structure.
-The `.ssr3000rc` files must be a valid JSON file, since it will be serialized to JSON.
+Use the `.ssr3000rc` to configure SSR3000 for your project.
+The `.ssr3000rc` files must be a valid JSON file.

 ```
 {